kinszee/Excel-Churn-Calculation/README.md

 *STEP 2: DEVELOPING CHURN LOGIC*
 * Count of transaction type was done for the required years, giving the number of invoices sent and remittance received per customer per year.
-* Difference between invoice and remittance for each customer is calculated, negative numbers indicates higher invoices/requests for payments been sent out by the company (An indication of dissatisfied customer).
-Sparklines were also addes for the difference as a visual aid
+* Difference between invoice and remittance for each customer is calculated, negative numbers indicates higher payment reminders/requests being sent out (an indication of dissatisfied customer).
+Sparklines were also added for the difference as a visual aid
 * Active/inactive status on the accounts were determined using values in count of transaction cells, where blank cells shows no activity on the account
   > =IF(ISBLANK(G271),"No Activity","Active")
 * Based on account activity, 0, 1 and 'empty cell' values are assigned for each customer with NESTED IF functions